 6. Build on their special interests.
 Everyone is happier and more confident when they’re doing something they love.
 This is just as true for children as it is for adults.
 If your child has a special interest, whether it’s music, art, drama, computers, or physical activities, encourage that interest as much as possible, as long as they’re enjoying it.
 As they build their skills, they build confidence.
 And because it makes them happy, they’ll have a more positive outlook.
 All of this makes children less likely victims.
 If they are targeted by a bully for whatever reason, they’ll also be less likely to be affected by their words.

 7. Enroll your child in a self-defense class.
 The goal in this is not to teach your child to act out against a bully, but to teach them how to successfully escape or resist an attack.
 A good class will not only teach physical defense skills but also teach your child to be more aware and assertive in a potentially threatening situation, as well as verbal de-escalation techniques.
 It can also help raise your child’s confidence by helping them feel more capable of defending themselves should the need arise.
 It is, however, very important that you encourage your child to never let themselves be bated into a fight, to only use physical skills when they have no other choice, and if they do use force, to only use as much force as necessarily to get out of the situation.
-We are introducing some of these skills in our ‘Take a Stand’ Bully-proofing/Self-Defense class, and continue to emphasize these skills throughout our Youth Jiu-jitsu/Self-defense program.

 The common theme with all these ways of helping your child deal with bullying is building their self-esteem.
 I believe it is by far the most important factor in bully-proofing your child.
 Most children will be faced with bullying situations at some point (it is believed that as much as 70% of children experience bullying), even if they do have good social skills, a reliable social network, strong special interests, etc. If they have good self-esteem, the emotional resilience they get from it can carry them through any tough times they face, making them stronger more compassionate people as they grow up.